edpzjh/webapp-springmvc-jpa-hibernate/README.md

 ## Purpose ##

-Provide an integrated starter project for SpringMVC + Spring ORM, backed by Hibernate and PostgreSQL.
+Provide an integrated starter project for SpringMVC + Spring ORM, backed by Hibernate and MySQL.

 This project demonstrates a variety of useful functions right out of the box, and can be used as a starting point for a real web application.
 It makes extensive use of SpringMVC for the web tier.
 It also uses Spring to replace the direct access to the JPA entity manager API and